-- 1. Make sure that the battery is not installed in the Receiver Collar. - 2.
-Have your pet standing comfortably (9A). - 3.
-Center the Contact Points underneath your pet's neck, touching the skin (9B).
+- 1. Make sure that the batteries are not installed in the Receiver Collar. - 2.
+Start with your cat standing comfortably (9A). - 3.
+Center the Contact Points underneath your cat's neck, touching the skin.

 Note: It is sometimes necessary to trim the hair around the Contact Points to make sure that contact is consistent.